011000100110111101101111/Nexus/docs/collections/_posts/2024-02-16-microceph_setup.md

 sudo microceph.ceph osd pool create kubernetes-pool
 ```

-- osd = Your disks that you just added.
+- osd = Your type (disks) that you just added.
 If you check .ceph output you can see the osd under services.
 - pool = type
 - create = action to do, create the pool
 - kubernetes-pool = name of pool, change to what you want